bestproject/govarticle/README.md

 # GovArticle
-GovArticle package extensions for Joomla.
+All the extensions from GovArticle package for Joomla!.